bsaleh524/keyboard_recorder/README.md

 ## Running the Tableau Dashboard

 The dashboard is already live at [this link](https://public.tableau.com/app/profile/basem.saleh/viz/KeyboardDashboard/Dashboard1) using data from the `data/link.txt` folder.
 The Tableau dashboard file is included in the Tableau folder for your editing usage.
+The `preprocess_for_dataviz.ipynb` will preprocess the data required to create the tableau dashboard into two files: `individual_keys.csv` and `keyboard_map_final_df_5.csv`.
+Both of these are required to create the dashboard.
+TO run the current dashboard, load in both csvs within this current repository.

 ## Privacy Concerns